mjosaarinen/py-acvp-pqc/README.md

 ### Run our Python Tests

 We're using [Pythonnet](http://pythonnet.github.io/) and you will probably have to install it.
-As an example, let's install venv, use a local environment:
+As an example, let's install venv, and use a local environment:

 ```console
 $ sudo apt install python3-venv